 - Cerebral palsy - a general term that describes a group of conditions that cause movement problems.
-See separate leaflet called Cerebral Palsy for more details.
+See the separate leaflet called Cerebral Palsy for more details.

 - Arthrogryposis - a condition where a child has curved and stiff joints and abnormal muscle development.

 How common is talipes and who gets it?

 Talipes is a fairly common problem.
 It is one of the most common deformities that a baby can be born with.
 About 1 in 1,000 babies born in the UK have talipes.

 About twice as many boys as girls are born with talipes.
 Talipes can affect both feet.